HomerReid/libGDSII/README.md

 boundaries, boxes, paths, structure instantiations (`SREF`s), and arrays (`AREF`s)---are reduced to polygons, described by lists of *N>1* vertices, with each vertex having two coordinates (*x* and *y*).
-Thus the data of a polygon consists of an integer $N$ (number of vertices), *2N* floating-point numbers (vertex coordinates), and an integer layer index.
+The *2N* vertex coordinates are stored internally in the `XY` field of `Entity`, a `double`-valued `std::vector.` The `Closed` flag indicates whether or not the polygon includes an edge connecting vertex *N* back to vertex *1*.

-The *2N* vertex coordinates are stored internally as a `double`-valued `std::vector` in the `XY` field of the `Entity` data structure.
+If the `Text` field of `Entity` is non-NULL, the entity is not a polygon, but is instead a text string.
+In this case the `XY` array has length 2, the (*x,y*) coordinates of the text reference point.

-If the entity is not a polygon, it is a text string.
-The data of a text string consists of a character string `*Text`, two floating-point numbers (*x,y*) specifying the *location* of the label (typically the centroid of the text), and a layer index.
+Both polygons and text strings may be accompanied by optional descriptive text, stored in the `*Label` field of `Entity.`

 `GDSIIData` provides API routines for extracting polygons from GDSII geometries.
 This can be done in a couple of ways: